[Last updated: 1 January 2025, unless otherwise noted]

 In addition, the bidder cannot impose a condition the fulfilment of which depends on either:

 If a voluntary offer is contemplated, a memorandum of understanding or undertaking should only be obtained, in limited circumstances, from key shareholders before making a takeover offer.
-This is because the mandatory general offer requirements are triggered by arrangements entered into by a bidder that would result in its holding more than 33% of the voting rights in a company.
-The Rules provides that a voluntary offer becomes a mandatory offer if the bidder or PAC acquires voting shares or voting rights (other than through acceptances) that trigger an obligation to make a mandatory offer.
+This is because the mandatory general offer requirements are triggered by arrangements entered into by a bidder that would result in it holding more than 33% of the voting rights in a company.
+The Rules provide that a voluntary offer becomes a mandatory offer if the bidder or PAC acquires voting shares or voting rights (other than through acceptances) that trigger an obligation to make a mandatory offer.

 Once a takeover offer has been announced, it is common for the bidder to seek undertakings from key shareholders to secure their acceptance of the offer.
 The requirement to make a public announcement is triggered in certain circumstances, including when a bidder intends to seek irrevocable commitments.
 In that case, the bidder must make the announcement.
 The offer document should disclose undertakings.